 - Line 1: The header file olb2D.h includes definitions for the whole 2D code present in the release.
-In the same way, access to 3D code is obtained by including the file olb3D.h. - Line 3: Most OpenLB code depends on template parameters.
-Therefore, it cannot be compiled in advance, and needs to be integrated "as is" into your programs via the file olb2D.hh or olb3D.hh respectively.
-Including all this code slows down compilation (2D codes may take around 10 seconds to compile, and 3D codes around 30 seconds).
-If this overhead becomes too annoying during frequent development-compilation cycles, the code can be precompiled for the required data types.
-Although this topic is not covered in the tutorial, this short explanation should clarify the meaning of the the cryptic #ifndef OLB_PRECOMPILED. - Line 11: All OpenLB code is contained in the namespace olb.
-The descriptors have an own namespace and define the lattice arrangement, e.g. D2Q9 or D3Q19. - Line 14: Choice of double precision floating point arithmetic.
-Any other floating point type can be used, including built-in types and user-defined types which are implemented through a C++ class. - Line 15: Choice of a lattice descriptor.
-Lattice descriptors specify not only which lattice you are going to use (for 2D simulations, the current OpenLB release gives you no choice but D2Q9 anyway), but also potentially the nature of additional scalars, such as an external force field, for which memory needs to be allocated on a grid cell.
+In the same way, access to 3D code is obtained by including the file olb3D.h. - Line 2: Most OpenLB code depends on template parameters.
+Therefore, it cannot be compiled in advance, and needs to be integrated "as is" into your programs via the file olb2D.hh or olb3D.hh respectively. - Line 4: All OpenLB code is contained in the namespace olb.
+The descriptors have an own namespace and define the lattice arrangement, e.g. D2Q9 or D3Q19. - Line 7: Choice of double precision floating point arithmetic.
+Any other floating point type can be used, including built-in types and user-defined types which are implemented through a C++ class. - Line 8: Choice of a lattice descriptor.
+Lattice descriptors specify not only which lattice you are going to use, but is also used to compute the size of various dependent fields such as force vectors.